×

 What are the schools in Hungary like?

 "It's a small, growing school.
 The class sizes are small, which appealed to us.
 It's been wonderful meeting students, parents and teachers from all over the world.
 We considered the American School and the British School when looking at schools in Budapest in 2000.
 We chose ISB for its bilingual program, the international atmosphere and curriculum and its peaceful location.
 It just felt right!
-We haven't regretted our choice," commented one expat when asked about International School of Budapest in Budapest.
+We haven't regretted our choice," said one parent with children at International School of Budapest in Budapest.

 Is the cost of living in Hungary high?